nuqleo/qemu-systemd/README.md

 This ensures that the network interface is created before the VM starts.

 Make sure that systemd-networkd is running and has already configured the bridge interface before starting QEMU services.
+If the interface is not present, QEMU may fail to start with bridge-related errors.

 ### QEMU monitor socket